shipengcheng1230/GmshTools.jl/README.md

 - Users could set the environment variable `GMSH_LIB_PATH` to your source-compiled Gmsh library directory and rebuild this package.
 For windows user, you need to create a link from `gmsh-*.*.dll` to `libgmsh.dll` since something has changed with `find_library` after Julia *v1.4*.

-- If your Julia is compiled with [Intel MKL](https://github.com/JuliaComputing/MKL.jl), then it must be compiled with 32 integer interface (otherwise Julia will crash due to BLAS interface incompatibility), i.e. linking to **lp64** instead of **ipl64**.
+- Before Gmsh v4.6.0, if your Julia is compiled with [Intel MKL](https://github.com/JuliaComputing/MKL.jl), then it must be compiled with 32 integer interface (otherwise Julia will crash due to BLAS interface incompatibility), i.e. linking to **lp64** instead of **ipl64**.
 To do so, in `Make.inc`, change to
   ```makefile
   export MKL_INTERFACE_LAYER := LP64
   MKLLIB := $(MKLROOT)/lib/intel64